shedding-bike/shedding-bike/content/authors/albert/_index.md

 site: https://exr0n.com
 ---

 Hi!
-I'm Albert, and I am a heat transfer experimentalist at the Kentuky Freedom College.
+I'm Albert.
+I am a heat transfer technician at the Kentuky Freedom College.
 I'm interested in helping people see deeper and do more, likely with brain-machine interfaces.